-The same procedures (see 'Dealing with an Incident') apply when it becomes apparent that bullying outside of school is affecting members of our school community.
-However, if the individual or group causing harm to a member of our community does not attend one of our Trust schools, advice and guidance should be sought from local services (e.g., Schools,

-Police, Children's Social Care) to ensure action is initiated to address the bullying behaviour.
+The same process should apply when it becomes apparent that bullying outside of school is affecting members of our school community.
+However, if the individual or group causing harm to a member of our community does not attend one of our Trust schools, advice and guidance should be sought from local services (e.g. Schools, Police, Children's Social Care) to ensure action is initiated to address the bullying behaviour.

-5.4 Possible indicators of bullying
+5.4.
+Possible indicators of bullying